 You will have Visa’s global customer assistance on-hand 24/7.

 This card provides Unauthorised Transaction Insurance and Transport Accident Insurance.

-Cardholders can sync their card to pay with Apple Pay, Google Pay, NAB Pay, Fitbit Pay, Garmin Pay and Samsung Pay.
+Cardholders can sync their card to pay with Apple Pay, Google Pay, Fitbit Pay, Garmin Pay and Samsung Pay.

 Why choose the NAB Qantas Business Signature Card?